-"Educator Mentoring" means the pairing of a mentor with an educator who is either new to the profession or new to the school to provide training, orientation, assistance, and support.
-Further, for the purposes of this rule, a "mentor" is an educator who has demonstrated high-quality instructional practice and who has been provided training in mentoring.

-Commented [SB6]: The term is not in the rules.
+"Educator Mentoring" is means the pairing of a mentor with an educator who is either new to the profession or new to the school to provide training, orientation, assistance, and support.
+Further, for the purposes of this rule, Page 4 of 31 Commented [SB7]: The term is not in the rules.
 However, the content of the definition is now included in 2120.5.

-Commented [SB7]: EST structure and duties are defined in law.
+Commented [SB8]: EST structure and duties are defined in law.
 Parts of this language are included below in Tiered Systems of Support.

-Commented [SB8]: Not used in the rules.
+Commented [SB9]: Not used in the rules.